a-gubskiy/X.Extensions.Logging.Telegram/README.md

+# Telegram logging extensions

-# X.Extensions.Logging.Telegram & X.Serilog.Sinks.Telegram
+* X.Extensions.Logging.Telegram
+* X.Extensions.Serilog.Sinks.Telegram

-Telegram logging provider for Serilog and standard .NET logging.
+Telegram logging providers for Serilog and standard .NET logging.

 ## What is Telegram?
 What is Telegram?
 What do I do here?